david-garcia-garcia/wincachedrupal/README.txt

  wincache.rerouteini = C:\PHP\reroute.ini

+ NOTE: It has not been working since 2010 as per this post: http://forums.iis.net/t/1213205.aspx?Function+reroute+not+working] as of 31/01/2015 Microsoft is actively working on bringing this back, with enhanced performance.

  If WinCache functions reroutes are enabled it is recommended to increase the WinCache file cache size in php.ini:

  wincache.fcachesize = 255

 /*****************
  * 3. File System Cache + Resolve Path Cache
  ****************/